krauthaufen/Matrjoshka/Readme.md

 When the startup is finished you can open a browser (in the VM) and connect to localhost:1337.

-There is the Webinterface where you can click "Build new Chain" to get a new Chain, or "Get Quote" to get a quote.
-Note: for the latter one you need to have a Chain established.
+There is the Webinterface where you can click "Get Quote" to get a quote (through a new chain).

 To stop any component just connect to it and write
 > !shutdown